Growth model with externalities for energetic transition via MFG with common external variable: Mathematical analysis

-\begin{remark} An equivalent formulation treats each player’s private state as \((k,p)\), but replaces the conditional expectation in $\Phi$ by a given \(\mathbb{F}^0\)–adapted process \(e_t\), which represents the random environment.
-In that case one works with the modified Hamiltonian
+\begin{remark} An equivalent formulation consists in enlarging each country’s private state to $(k,p)$ and replacing the conditional expectation in $\Phi$ by a given $\mathbb{F}^0$–adapted process $e_t$, representing the random environment.
+In that case, one works with the modified Hamiltonian

-The adjoint process \(r_t\) is the co‐state for \(p_t\), i.e.\ the marginal social cost of a variation in \(p\).
-The full adjoint system then becomes
+The adjoint process $r_t$ is then the co-state variable associated with $p_t$, that is, it represents the marginal value (or social cost of carbon) of a variation in the externality $p$.
+The full adjoint system becomes

+However, in our framework the process $p$ is exogenous from the perspective of each representative country: its dynamics does not depend on the individual state $k$ nor on the control $a$.
+As a consequence, although one may formally introduce the adjoint variable $r_t$, it does not enter the first-order condition characterizing the optimal control $a^*_t$.
+In particular, the maximization of the Hamiltonian with respect to $a$ depends only on $(k,y,z)$ and not on $r$.

-Since the optimal control \(a^*_t\) does \emph{not} depend on \(r_t\), individual agents do \emph{not} internalize their infinitesimal impact on \(p\), exactly reflecting the “negligible player” assumption.
-Moreover, because \(p\) is not directly controlled by the agents, no further concavity condition in \(p\) is required. \end{remark}
+Therefore, freezing $p$ and treating it as a given external process allows us to reduce the problem and avoid manipulating a more involved forward–backward system including the additional adjoint variable $r$, without any loss of information for the characterization of the optimal control.
+This precisely reflects the negligible player assumption: individual countries do not internalize their infinitesimal impact on $p$.
+Moreover, since $p$ is not controlled at the individual level, no additional concavity condition in $p$ is required. \end{remark}